Energy in Germany: Nuclear power

 Nuclear power has been a topical political issue in recent decades, with continuing debates about when the technology should be phased out.
 A coalition government of Gerhard Schröder took the decision in 2002 to phase out all nuclear power by 2022.
 The topic received renewed attention at the start of 2007 due to the political impact of the Russia-Belarus energy dispute and in 2011 after the Fukushima I nuclear accidents in Japan.
 Within days of the March 2011 Fukushima Daiichi nuclear disaster, large anti-nuclear protests occurred in Germany.
-Protests continued and, on 29 May 2011, Merkel's government announced that it would close all of its nuclear power plants by 2022.
+Protests continued and, on 29 May 2011, Merkel's government announced that the country would shut down all of its nuclear power plants by 2022.
 Eight of the seventeen operating reactors in Germany were permanently shut down following Fukushima in 2011.

 The last operational German reactors Isar 2, Emsland, and Neckarwestheim closed down in April 2023.